-Average yearly salary rates for Colombian software developers according to Payscale
+Average yearly salary rates for Colombian software developer

 Junior salary rate

 Junior developers are less expensive due to their more limited qualifications and experience (usually less than two years).
 While they have programming skills and knowledge, you can't expect a junior developer to take the lead on a project.
 However, they can be a great option if you need someone to monitor the performance of your system or do some minor debugging.
-They'll still need mentoring and supervision, which is reflected in their average salary, around $30,000,000 COP, which is about $8,196 USD.
+The average annual cost to hire junior Colombian software developers is about $78,900 USD.

 Mid-level salary rate

 Mid-level software developers have more work experience from participating in several projects.
 With three to five years of experience, mid-level developers can take on more responsibility.
 You can work on systems development and more complicated debugging projects that are beyond junior developers.
-If you need software rewritten for efficiency, mid-level developers can usually handle the job.
-You can also put them in charge of supervising junior developers.
-This step-up in skills and experience earns them an average annual salary of $78,000,000 COP, or around $21,311 USD.
+If you need more efficiency, mid-level developers can usually handle the job.
+The average annual cost to hire mid-level software developers from Colombia is around $95,362 USD.

 Senior salary rate

 Senior developers can head up almost any project you have.
 They have over five years of experience in all stages of developing, testing, and maintaining software.
 Their experience qualifies them to work independently and create solutions to complicated problems.
-If you're hiring a team of less experienced developers for support, a senior developer can supervise the team and mentor the less-experienced members.
-As you'd expect based on their qualifications, senior developers earn the highest salaries, averaging $96,000,000 COP annually, which is around $26,229 USD.
+If you're hiring a team of less-experienced developers for support, a senior developer can supervise the team and mentor the less-experienced members.
+As you'd expect based on their qualifications, senior developers earn the highest salaries, with an average annual cost to hire senior Colombian software developers around $108,436.27 USD.

 Average monthly salary rates by tech stack